Cisco Command Cheat Sheet

 SHOW COMMANDS

-• Show -lists - all lists on the router
+• Show access-lists – all access lists on the router

 • Show cdp entry * - same as next